jacebrowning/enharmony/README.rst

 Introduction
 ============

-This library provides functions to locate duplicate songs by performing a textual comparison of the songs' attributes.
+SongPrint is a library that provides functions to locate duplicate songs by performing a textual comparison of the songs' attributes.